-The Kawai K800 Upright Grand Piano is one of the few “true” upright grands to come out of Asia.
-Built in Japan entirely by Kawai, the K800 has full sostenuto, premium hand-selected spruce soundboards, premium double-felted mahogany hammers, oversized music desk, and grand-like key sticks for a super high level of accuracy and speed.
+The Kawai K-800 Upright Piano is one of the few “true” upright grands to come out of Asia.
+Built-in Japan entirely by Kawai, the K-800 has full sostenuto, premium hand-selected spruce soundboards, premium double-felted mahogany hammers, oversized music desk, and grand-like key sticks for a super high level of accuracy and speed.

 The Kawai K-800 is the ultimate vertical piano from Japan by many accounts, bringing to bear Kawai’s full engineering and manufacturing prowess in a single model